Michigan football lands Jacob Washington, 4-star WR in class of 2025

 — Jacob Washington (@Jwashington1k) June 24, 2024

-Washington, who stands 6-foot-3 and 180 pounds, is ranked No. 8 among all players in Louisiana and No. 320 nationally according to 247Sports composite rankings.
+Washington, who stands 6 feet 3 and 180 pounds, is ranked No. 8 among all players in Louisiana and No. 320 nationally according to 247Sports composite rankings.
 The No. 45 rated pass catcher in the rising senior class also held offers from Baylor, Miami, Georgia Tech, Mississippi State and Arkansas among others.

-The multi-sport athlete who also plays basketball and runs track marks the 11th commit in the 2025 class for head coach Sherrone Moore and company, he's the first wide receiver in the class and the fourth skill position player for the group that was rated No. 29 in the nation prior to the latest pledge.
+Washington is a multi-sport athlete who also plays basketball and runs track.
+He marks the 11th commit in the 2025 class for head coach Sherrone Moore and his staff, the first receiver in the class and the fourth skill position player for the group that was rated No. 29 in the nation prior to the latest pledge.

 This article originally appeared on Detroit Free Press: Michigan football recruiting lands Jacob Washington, 4-star WR in 2025